 Can you freeze buttermilk sugar cookies?

 Yes you can either freeze the sugar cookie dough prior to baking or you can bake the cookies, then freeze them to frost and eat later on.
 I like to scoop the dough into balls and line a cookie sheet with them, then placing the entire sheet in the freezer.
 Once frozen, remove the dough balls and place in an airtight container.
 Freeze up to 2 months.
 Before baking, place dough on cookie sheets and let sit 15 minutes to thaw.
 Bake as directed.

-This is my baby!
-I know, he’s not much of a baby anymore, but he’ll always be MY baby.
+This is my last baby!
+I know, he is not much of a baby anymore, but he will always be MY baby.
 This is during his first trip to the beach since he was an infant.
 It was actually pretty entertaining because he thought he knew what the beach was all about.
 It only took a few waves knocking him over (with me hovering close by to help him when he needed me!) for him to realize waves were much more powerful than he anticipated.
 And sand!
 It gets everywhere.
 Ha!
 Shortly after this cute picture he asked to go swim in the hotel pool instead.
 LOL!